epfl-ada/ada-2021-project-madam/README.md

 - <u>Text Sentiment :</u> TBD;
 - <u>Text Readability / Complexity :</u> Using the [Dale-Chall Readability Formula](https://en.wikipedia.org/wiki/Dale%E2%80%93Chall_readability_formula) we can measure the 'difficulty' of any given text (the base assumption is that people who write more 'difficult' text will, tendentially, have a higher level of education).

 <b>Note :</b> These methods required the usage of external packages.
-For a more detailed exposition of the packages used, please see [requirements.txt](link).
+For a more detailed exposition of the packages used, please see [requirements.txt](https://github.com/epfl-ada/ada-2021-project-madam/blob/main/requirements.txt).

 ### Proposed Timeline

--- Write down timeline here --

 ### Internal Organization